Ventiv-Technology/ventiv-buildtools/README.md

 - environmentVariables - Map of variables to place in the running environment.
 - standardOutLogLevel - INFO, DEBUG, ALWAYS, or NONE.
 Level to log the Standard output.
 Defaults to NONE
 - standardErrorLogLevel - INFO, DEBUG, ALWAYS, or NONE.
 Level to log the Standard error.
 Defaults to NONE

+## JaCoCo Results Plugin ##

+Enable this plugin by: `apply plugin: 'jacoco-results'`

+See examples in: `pluginTestJaCoCo.gradle` and `jacocoMultiprojectTest/build.gradle`

+NOTE: This plugin requires at least Gradle 1.6, as it includes the JaCoCo plugin.

+This plugin is to build on top of the JaCoCo plugin that gradle provides out of the box (currently incubating).
+The point here is to fail the build if certain levels of coverage are not met.
+This of course is done in a configurable manner, via the jacocoResults closure, for example:

+    jacocoResults {
+        aggregationLevel = "Project"
+        type = "Instruction"
+        threshold = 95
+    }

+The following are the properties (none required - all default):

+- aggregationLevel - What level do you want coverage aggregated up to?
+Defaults to SubProject.
+Valid values are:
+	- Project - All projects in the build.
+Including the root project, as well as any subprojects.
+	- SubProject - At the sub-project level.
+Only makes sense if doing multi-project builds in gradle, but will work the same as Project otherwise.
+	- Package - Java Package Level.
+If any single package is below the threshold, build fails.
+	- Class - Java Class Level.
+If any single class is below the threshold, build fails.
+	- Method - Java Method Level.
+If any single method is below the threshold, build fails.
+- type - What Coverage type are you interested in?
+Defaults to Line.
+This is the list from JaCoCo: Class, Method, Complexity, Line, Branch, Instruction
+- threshold - What percentage coverage is required to pass the build.
+Any coverage below this percentage will fail.